-No dividends were paid with respect to fiscal years 2001 through 2004.
-Subject to the approval of the shareholders' meeting to be held on or before June 30, 2006, the Company does not anticipate paying any dividends with respect to fiscal year 2005.
+No dividends were paid with respect to fiscal years 2002 through 2005.
+Subject to the approval of the shareholders' meeting to be held on or before June 30, 2007, we do not anticipate paying any dividends with respect to fiscal year 2006.